awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manual-installation.md

    <a name="core-software-license"></a>By downloading this software, you agree to the [Greengrass Core Software License Agreement](https://greengrass-release-license.s3.us-west-2.amazonaws.com/greengrass-license-v1.pdf)\.

 1. Unzip the AWS IoT Greengrass Core software to a folder on your device\.
-Replace *GreengrassCore* with the folder that you want to use\.
+Replace *GreengrassInstaller* with the folder that you want to use\.

    ```
-   unzip greengrass-nucleus-latest.zip -d GreengrassCore && rm greengrass-nucleus-latest.zip
+   unzip greengrass-nucleus-latest.zip -d GreengrassInstaller && rm greengrass-nucleus-latest.zip
    ```
 **Important**
 If you install a version of the Greengrass nucleus earlier than v2\.4\.0, don't remove this folder after you install the AWS IoT Greengrass Core software\.
 The AWS IoT Greengrass Core software uses the files in this folder to run\.